 I had planned to make this the ultimate list of every national park webcam in existence.
 But then I went to view some of those webcams and realized that more than half of them simply do not work anymore.
-Whether it’s due to budget cuts or the sequester or lack of manpower, the national parks simply don’t make their webcams a priority, so when they go down, they typically aren’t fixed very fast.
+Whether it’s due to budget cuts or lack of staffing, the national parks don’t make their webcams a priority, so when they go down, they typically aren’t fixed very fast.

 National Park Webcams: Wildlife & Park Views

 This first section lists the webcams that provide the most exciting views of wildlife and other park features.
 These are the best NPS webcams in our estimation.

 Brooks Falls is where bears gather to eat salmon in Alaska’s Katmai National Park.
 More than 100 bears descend on this one-mile stretch of river.
 On a recent Saturday, I tuned in and watched no fewer than eight bears in the water waiting patiently for a fish feast.
 A couple snagged fish in their mouths as the video continued.
 For seeing live wildlife action, this webcam is one of your best bets.

 Watch the famous Old Faithful geyser blow its top every 91 minutes.
 Don’t expect a front row seat, because the webcam is way off in the distance.
 However, this cam actually appears to have a human behind it, because the view will periodically move and zoom to focus in on other geothermal activity in the area.
 There are 8 other webcams in Yellowstone, though they also show still images refreshed every 30 seconds, rather than live streams.
 The other cams include Roosevelt Arch, Mammoth Hot Springs, and the southern view from my favorite Yellowstone hiking spot, Mount Washburn.

 Yellowstone Old Faithful webcam: http://www.nps.gov/features/yell/live/live4.htm

 Channel Islands (Underwater)